ritza-co/code-with-replit-book/manuscript/10-productivity-hacks.md

 # Productivity hacks

+**The images in this chapter are mostly .gif files, click [here](https://docs.repl.it/tutorials/10-productivity-hacks) to access the web version of this chapter**

 After coding for a while, you may find that there are some repetitive things that take up unnecessary time.
 For example, searching for and updating a variable name can seem laborious.
 Luckily, Repl.it has some built-in productivity tools that we'll take a look at in this tutorial.

 Specifically, you'll see how to: